PACU Nurse: In-Demand Specialty for Travel Nursing Jobs

 In 2012, the American Journal of Medical Quality published a report which projected a shortage of registered nurses extending from the year 2009 through 2030, including which areas of the country were likely to have the most significant impact.
 Those shortages mean facilities of all types are turning to travel nurses to be an integral part of their staffing strategies — PACU nurses are no exception.

 What is a PACU Nurse?

-PACU (also known as Post Anesthesia Care Unit) nurses are the healthcare professionals who provide care for patients recovering from anesthesia in recovery rooms in hospitals, ambulatory care centers, surgical centers, and other medical facilities.
+PACU (also known as Post Anesthesia Care Unit) nurses are the healthcare professionals who provide nursing care for patients recovering from anesthesia in recovery rooms in hospitals, ambulatory care centers, surgery centers, and other medical facilities.
 Post anesthesia care units are generally adjacent to surgery suites, and they are the first step in helping patients go from surgery to recovery.

 The PACU nurse’s role is to ensure patients’ vital signs are stable and meet the facility’s individual criteria for transfer to another inpatient care area or discharged and sent home.

 Patients who are transferred from a surgical procedure to the PACU require constant monitoring of their vital signs, so PACU nurses need to be adept in their use of blood pressure and cardiac monitoring devices, as well as pulse oximeters and other oxygen devices.
 Patients receiving care in recovery rooms are transitioning from being under anesthesia to being conscious, and often struggle with postoperative pain, nausea, or other side effects from anesthesia.